 With the advancement in technology, cracking passwords has become increasingly simpler for hackers.
-The development of programs which can recognize patterns most commonly found in passwords and then use the same to break into someone's account have also heightened the risk to online privacy.
+The development of programs which can recognize patterns most commonly found in passwords and then use the same to break into someone's account has also heightened the risk to online privacy.

 With these programs that can crack passwords, all the previous safety recommendations such as using Upper and Lower characters, Special characters and Digits (ULSD) in a password are becoming almost useless.